VAB Petition Deadline

-The deadline to file a VAB Petition for 2018 has passed.
-File late for good cause, upload evidence for, or check the status of your VAB Petition Online.
+The deadline to file a VAB Petition for 2019 is September 10, 2019.
+File your VAB Petition, upload evidence, or check the status of your VAB Petition Online.

 About the Value Adjustment Board and Review Process